Design your form's layout

 Adds a section to the form that allows the message sender to specify new or existing conference bridge information to include with notifications.
 For details, see Step 3.
 Add conference bridge properties to email, text, and SMS message content

 Adds a section to the form that allows message senders to include documents with notification messages.
 Message senders can attach up to 10 documents with a total file size of up to 10MB.
-For communication plan designers, no configuration is required for the Attachments section after it has been added to a form.
+For workflow designers, no configuration is required for the Attachments section after it has been added to a form.

 Support file types include: